White House chief of staff called Asa Hutchinson to apologize for snarky DNC statement | CNN Politics

 The DNC statement was seen as unnecessarily flippant by Democrats who appreciated Hutchinson for his criticism of former President Donald Trump’s involvement in the January 6, 2021, insurrection, and his refusal during a Republican debate to support Trump if he were to be convicted in any of the four criminal cases he’s currently facing.

-Hutchinson was the only one of eight Republican candidates who did not raise his hand when a moderator asked during an August debate whether the candidates would support Trump if he were to be convicted.
+Hutchinson did not raise his hand when a moderator asked during an August debate whether the Republican presidential candidates would support Trump if he were to be convicted.

 “My message of being a principled Republican with experience and telling the truth about the current front-runner did not sell in Iowa,” Hutchinson said in a statement Tuesday.
 “I stand by the campaign I ran.”